alssndro/sandros-sketch-plugins/README.md

 You will need to have at least 2 vertical guides on your Artboard in order for the plugin to calculate the intervals of your Baseline Grid.

-The easiest way to establish a baseline grid is to use the ``Draw Baseline Grid Guides`` plugin.
+The easiest way to establish a Baseline Grid is to use the ``Draw Baseline Grid Guides`` plugin.

 The plugins are quite clever in that they will align/resize elements to the closest grid line.